-THREE KEYS TO THE SUCCESSFUL ADOPTION OF STRATEGIC BUDGETING SOLUTIONS 1.
-Sell It to the Decision Makers
+THREE KEYS TO THE SUCCESSFUL ADOPTION OF STRATEGIC BUDGETING SOLUTIONS

+1. Sell It to the Decision Makers

-As we all know, for a program to be a "go" you've got to get buy-in from the big guns.
-Here is how Donna Farlow got the green light for her proposed cloud-based budget solution:
+As we all know, for a program to be a "go" you often need to secure buy-in from upper management.
+Here is how Donna Furlow got the green light for her proposed purpose-built budget solution:

 "When I started this, I put together a business case describing the problem and the opportunity, the solution and the vision, the benefits and the cost.
-I also went over the plan with the IT Department, because they wouldn't need to do a whole lot of anything, other than make sure connectivity was working.
+I also went over IT, because they wouldn't need to do a whole lot of anything, other than make sure connectivity was working.
 Then I held a webinar, inviting key budget officers, including my vice president of finance, to watch a demonstration of the budget solution that I wanted to use.
 I asked them for their input, to do an evaluation of it, and then I also asked our faculty budget officers to view an online demonstration of the software that was available, to get their feedback on how comfortable they felt with it.
 And all of that together supported a more cohesive agreement that this was a good way to go, as opposed to what we had been doing with Excel and paper.
 And from a cost standpoint, it was extremely reasonable."

-Steve Miller provides insight into the approval process at San Juan College: "We were able to market it a little bit as far as efficiencies and sanity for the people who would be putting the budget together - that was a huge factor in the cost-benefit.
+Steve Miller provides insight into the approval process at San Juan College:

+"We were able to market it a little bit as far as efficiencies and sanity for the people who would be putting the budget together - that was a huge factor in the cost-benefit.
 Based on the efficiencies of not missing things and all the data being in one place, as opposed to a bunch of different Excel spreadsheets, we were able to push it through to get the approvals for the cost.
 The solution that we ended up with, cost-wise, seemed very affordable."